-Transform a favorite t-shirt (e.g. one whose sleeves have become too short) into heirloom Designer wear.
+Transform a favorite t-shirt (e.g. one whose sleeves have become too short) into a Designer Tshirt Crochet Pattern.
 Here’s a crochet pattern to do so.

 I just visited Spain, the home of Desigual.
 I realized: ‘All there is to great design is style’.
 So, when pursuing this project, go at it with a needle, some yarn and a fresh sense of style.
 Your style.
 Stick to a color scheme that pleases you.
 Go wild and crazy if you will.

 Designer Tshirt Crochet Pattern for Spanish Cuffs & Ruffles

 This girl’s favorite t-shirt was ‘worn to death’.
 But, it just got another lease on life with these ombre – striped crochet Spanish cuffs and ruffles.
 A contemporary take on what a grandma knew all along: lengthen what has become too short!

 The striped cuffs were matched by a striped ruffle all along the length of the shirt body.

 Designer Tip: don’t just work with t-shirts you already own.
 If you see an inexpensive t-shirt on sale may be a tat plain, or with sleeves that are a tat short, consider adding custom elements such as these crochet sleeve-extenders and other crochet design elements.
 Like this crochet owl applique.